droospin/Spatial-Cell-Mapping/README.md

 Grespin, D. B., Niven, T. G., Babson, R. O., & Kushner, E. J. (2023).
 Lipidure-based micropattern fabrication for stereotyping cell geometry.
 Scientific reports, 13(1), 20451. https://doi.org/10.1038/s41598-023-47516-8

+The stack readers are meant for reading z-stack tiff files in MATLAB.
+If you need to read ND2 image files, I would considering using this very well organized Bioformats Image Toolbox assembled by Jian Wei Tay: https://matlab.mathworks.com/open/fileexchange/v1?id=129249

 The functions in the main branch are important for most of the functions in other branches to run.
 What I do, due to their ubiquitous nature and to not add too much code to one function, is save them in my path that I am operating in for the function.
 Then before I run the main function, I ensure that those files are on my working directory or path and the main function.

 Please reach out with questions about example datasets, using MATLAB or R, and/or about the code.
 Cheers!